codio-content/cs-intro-python-operators/.guides/content/11-5-Dictionaries-and-lists-f852.md

-Figure  is a state diagram showing <span>hist</span> and <span>inverse</span>.
+The Figure above is a state diagram showing <span>hist</span> and <span>inverse</span>.
 A dictionary is represented as a box with the type <span>dict</span> above it and the key-value pairs inside.
 If the values are integers, floats or strings, I draw them inside the box, but I usually draw lists outside the box, just to keep the diagram simple.

 Lists can be values in a dictionary, as this example shows, but they cannot be keys.
 Here’s what happens if you try: